rajshirolkar/fetch-receipt-processor/README.md

 # Receipt Processor API

-A simple API for processing receipts and awarding points based on specific rules.
+A simple API for processing receipts and awarding points based on specific rules developed as part of the Fetch receipt processor challenge.

 ## Steps to Run the App